-Whether you are serving frozen yogurt, house-made gelato or ice cream from a local creamery, you should consider a waffle cone maker.
+Whether you are serving frozen yogurt, house-made gelato or ice cream from a local creamery, you should consider investing in a waffle maker and specifically a waffle cone maker.
 One of the most popular types of ice cream cones, customers are more than willing to pay a premium when a waffle cone is an option.
 A commercial waffle cone maker allows you to only make the amount of cones you need to keep them fresh.

-Another note about waffle makers, if you have one you use for making regular or Belgian waffles, why not add Waffle Ice Cream Sandwiches to your menu?
-They’re great for a make ahead option and can be customized by rolling in their favourite topping.
+Another note about waffle makers, if you have one you use for making regular, mini or Belgian waffles, why not add Waffle Ice Cream Sandwiches to your menu?
+They’re great for a make ahead option and can be customized by rolling the exposed ice cream layer in their favourite topping.

 These are a must for fudge, caramel, chocolate, and other sauces.
 You can either choose a lid and ladle to portion or drizzle sauces or use a pump.
 Either way, ensure you are portioning for consistency and to save money.
 Serving hot sauces like fudge and caramel or have a dip available to coat your soft-serve cones?
 You will require a food warmer.